 In a written labour agreement the parties concerned can make an exception to the above rules.

 The maximum duration of unemployment benefits (36 months) in The Netherlands will be gradually shortened between January 1, 2016 and April 1, 2019 up to a maximum of 24 months.

 Transition compensation: severance payment in The Netherlands

 An important provision in a Dutch redundancy package relates to the ‘transition compensation’ (statutory severance payment, redundancy compensation or dismissal compensation).
 The transition compensation should compensate employees for their loss of earnings and costs such as costs for scholing or outplacement.
-This is available to all employees who have an employment contract that lasted for two years ore more.
+Effective 1 January 2020, a transition payment is mandatory whenever an employer terminates or fail to renew a temporary employment contract.
+The duration of the employment contract makes no difference.
 If there is no social plan our Amsterdam lawyer can negotiate with the employer about a redundancy payment you may receive.
 The transition compensation is not obliged in case of a settlement agreement.

 The amount of a transition compensation is calculated using a formula based on: